SteviLen420/TQE_simulation/TQE_CYCLE_MODEL.md

 # TQE Cycle Model

 A complete specification of the Theory of the Question of Existence (TQE) dynamics, showing how the master coupling, time-dependent selection strength, gate structure, and reset operator orchestrate the progression from pre-law superposition to law lock-in, heat death, and rebirth.
 This revision emphasises the *story* told by the equations: how a single bias function $f(E,I)$ repeatedly sculpts a universe from vacuum noise, freezes its laws, lets it drift toward heat death, and finally resets the stage.
-Think of each section below as a lab notebook entry from a PhD investigator tracking which part of the cycle is currently active and what physical intuition accompanies the formalism.
+Think of each section below as a lab notebook entry from a technical investigator tracking which part of the cycle is currently active and what physical intuition accompanies the formalism.

 ---